 Cooking during the holidays can be challenging.
-When you’re juggling personal obligations, different eating habits, and maintaining your sanity, the last thing you want to think about is what you’re going to make for the holiday meal!
+When you’re juggling personal obligations, different eating habits and maintaining your sanity, the last thing you want to think about is what holiday recipes you’re going to make for the holiday meal!

-27 Fast & Easy Holiday Recipes
+Fast and Easy Holiday Recipes

 Load up on greens at the dinner table with this elegant, easy recipe.
 This garlicky asparagus requires just three ingredients and minutes to prepare.